caseyg/awesome/TOPICS.md

 ## assistant

-*   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain, open and self-hostable.
-Get answers to your questions, whether they be online or in your own notes.
-Use online AI models (e.g gpt4) or private, local LLMs (e.g llama3).
+*   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
+Open and self-hostable.
+Get answers from the internet or your docs.
+Use any online or local LLM (e.g gpt, claude, gemini, llama, qwen, mistral).
+Access from web, obsidian, emacs, desktop.
+Build agents.
+Create automations

 ## emacs

-*   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain, open and self-hostable.
-Get answers to your questions, whether they be online or in your own notes.
-Use online AI models (e.g gpt4) or private, local LLMs (e.g llama3).
+*   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
+Open and self-hostable.
+Get answers from the internet or your docs.
+Use any online or local LLM (e.g gpt, claude, gemini, llama, qwen, mistral).
+Access from web, obsidian, emacs, desktop.
+Build agents.
+Create automations

 ## image-generation

-*   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain, open and self-hostable.
-Get answers to your questions, whether they be online or in your own notes.
-Use online AI models (e.g gpt4) or private, local LLMs (e.g llama3).
+*   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
+Open and self-hostable.
+Get answers from the internet or your docs.
+Use any online or local LLM (e.g gpt, claude, gemini, llama, qwen, mistral).
+Access from web, obsidian, emacs, desktop.
+Build agents.
+Create automations

 ## llama3

-*   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain, open and self-hostable.
-Get answers to your questions, whether they be online or in your own notes.
-Use online AI models (e.g gpt4) or private, local LLMs (e.g llama3).
+*   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
+Open and self-hostable.
+Get answers from the internet or your docs.
+Use any online or local LLM (e.g gpt, claude, gemini, llama, qwen, mistral).
+Access from web, obsidian, emacs, desktop.
+Build agents.
+Create automations

 *   [brianpetro/obsidian-smart-connections](https://github.com/brianpetro/obsidian-smart-connections) - Chat with your notes & see links to related content with AI embeddings.
 Use local models or 100+ via APIs like Claude, Gemini, ChatGPT & Llama 3

 ## llamacpp

-*   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain, open and self-hostable.
-Get answers to your questions, whether they be online or in your own notes.
-Use online AI models (e.g gpt4) or private, local LLMs (e.g llama3).
+*   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
+Open and self-hostable.
+Get answers from the internet or your docs.
+Use any online or local LLM (e.g gpt, claude, gemini, llama, qwen, mistral).
+Access from web, obsidian, emacs, desktop.
+Build agents.
+Create automations

 ## obsidian-md

-*   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain, open and self-hostable.
-Get answers to your questions, whether they be online or in your own notes.
-Use online AI models (e.g gpt4) or private, local LLMs (e.g llama3).
+*   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
+Open and self-hostable.
+Get answers from the internet or your docs.
+Use any online or local LLM (e.g gpt, claude, gemini, llama, qwen, mistral).
+Access from web, obsidian, emacs, desktop.
+Build agents.
+Create automations

 *   [kepano/kepano-obsidian](https://github.com/kepano/kepano-obsidian) - My personal Obsidian vault template.
 A bottom-up approach to note-taking and organizing things I am interested in.